stolle42/Tutorials/docker/introduction.md

 ## How to containerize a website
 So far, we only containerized a command line application.
 This won't do for most applications, since internet users don't want to use the command line.
 Let's create an acutal web application now:

-The simplest possible website looks can be coded like this:
+The simplest possible website can be coded like this:
 ```html
 <html>
 Hello World!
 </html>
 ```
+It will just show the text "Hello World!" on a screen and nothing more.

-Save this in a file called `index.html` and open it.
-Does it open your browser and show "Hello world"?
+Save this in a file called `index.html`.
+Open it in your browser to make sure the code does what it is supposed to.

 In order to containerize it, we need to adjust the DOCKERFILE.
 We need to change a few things:
 1. Installing node won't be enough.
 Since we want to show a webpage, we need a webserver.
 Fortunately, there is a simple-to-use tool called `nginx` that can take care of that.
 An appropriate alpine distribution has already been created, so we just need to change the `node`-image to `ningx`.